clirdlf/ndsa.org/conference/conference.md

 ### About the NDSA and Digital Preservation 2023
 The NDSA is a consortium of [{{ site.data.members.count }} organizations](/membership/members/) committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
 It is an affiliate organization of CLIR and DLF.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and operates under the DLF Forum’s [Code of Conduct](https://www.diglib.org/code).

-Efforts are underway for planning Digital Preservation 2023 which will be held November 15th-16th in St. Louis, Missouri.
-The conference venue and accommodations will be at the [St. Louis Union Hotel](https://forum2023.diglib.org/conference-venue-and-hotel/).
+Digital Preservation 2023: Communities of Time and Place will be held November 15th-16th in St. Louis, Missouri at the [St. Louis Union Hotel](https://forum2023.diglib.org/conference-venue-and-hotel/).

 ### Registration, Logistics, & Accommodations
 **Registration is now open!**